SiddhantBhattarai825/Security-Coding-Practices/A02:2021 - Cryptographic Failures.md

-# Secure Coding Practices for .NET API: Addressing OWASP Top 10 (A02:2021 - Cryptographic Failures)
+# Secure Coding Practices for PHP (WordPress and Laravel): Addressing OWASP Top 10 (A02:2021 - Cryptographic Failures)

 ## Introduction to Cryptographic Failures

-Cryptographic failures (previously called "Sensitive Data Exposure") rank as the #2 security risk.
-This category focuses on failures related to cryptography which often lead to exposure of sensitive data or system compromise.
-In .NET APIs, we need to ensure proper handling of encryption, hashing, keys, and certificates.
+Cryptographic failures (previously called "Sensitive Data Exposure") rank as the #2 security risk in the OWASP Top 10.
+In PHP applications, we need to ensure proper handling of encryption, hashing, keys, and certificates to protect sensitive data.

-## Common Cryptographic Failures in .NET APIs
+## Common Cryptographic Failures in PHP Applications

-1. **Insecure or Deprecated Algorithms**
+1. **Insecure or Deprecated Algorithms** (MD5, SHA1, DES)
 2. **Improper Key Management**
 3. **Hardcoded Secrets**
 4. **Insufficient Entropy**